Battle of the Catalaunian Plains: Traditional view: battle was of macro-historical importance

 The Battle of the Catalaunian Plains is given its first modern historical perspective by Edward Gibbon, who called it the last victory achieved in the name of the Western Roman Empire.
-The first individual historical survey of the battle was given by Edward Creasy, who heralded it as a triumph of Christian Europe over the pagan savages of Asia, saving classical heritage and European culture.
+The first individual historical survey of the battle was given by Edward Shepherd Creasy, who heralded it as a triumph of Christian Europe over the pagan savages of Asia, saving classical heritage and European culture.

-John Julius Norwich, a historian known for his works on Venice and on Byzantium, somewhat reiterates Creasy, saying of the battle of Châlons:
+John Julius Norwich, a historian known for his works on Venice and the Byzantine Empire, somewhat reiterates Creasy, saying of the battle of Châlons:

-Modern authors have mostly moved away from this viewpoint though, some categorizing it as a battle that broke the myth of Hunnish invincibility.
-Parker called it a triumph of Roman defensive strategy.
+Modern authors have mostly moved away from this viewpoint, yet some categorise it as a battle that broke the myth of Hunnish invincibility.
+Geoffrey Parker called it a triumph of Roman defensive strategy.
 Arther Ferrill notes that, aside from the Battle of Qarqar (Karkar), this was the first significant conflict that involved large alliances on both sides.
 No single nation dominated either side; rather, two alliances met and fought in surprising coordination for the time.
-Meghan McEvoy, also, indicates that Aetius' successful construction and utilization of the federates in Gaul was a testament to his diplomatic and administrative skills, as well as to the influence of his military success.
+Meghan McEvoy also indicates that Aetius' successful construction and utilisation of the federates in Gaul was a testament to his diplomatic and administrative skills, as well as to the influence of his military success.
 Ferrill writes:

 Hyun Jin Kim thinks that the battle had a major impact on the future of Roman Gaul.
 He doesn't believe that it was a religious and cultural victory over the Huns of Central Asia.
 Kim argues that the battle significantly weakened the military capacity of the Alans, Visigoths, and the Romans, which allowed for Frankish and Burgundian hegemony in North Gaul.
 He also believes that it set up the career of Odoacer, who was later to found his own Kingdom in Italy after deposing the last Western Roman Emperor and submitting to Constantinople.